observeinc/otel-setup-examples/typescript/README.md

 **Version Compatibility Notes**:

 - Use recent versions of OpenTelemetry packages (v1.9.0+ for API, v0.52.0+ for SDK packages).
-- **For working, tested versions**: Check the project's [`server/package.json`](server/package.json) and [`client/package.json`](client/package.json) files which contains a set of compatible versions that have been verified to work together.
-You can add both the client and server dependencies to your project.
-- Some package combinations may require specific version compatibility - check the [OpenTelemetry JavaScript compatibility matrix](https://github.com/open-telemetry/opentelemetry-js#supported-runtimes) if you encounter version conflicts.

 **Critical Import Rules**: